Vancouver On A Budget: Best Things To Do That Are Free Or Low Cost

 Photo credit: Kenta Goto

-You don’t think about beaches when it comes to Canada but Vancouver is on the coast so there are many beaches in the city.
+You don’t think about the beaches when it comes to Canada but Vancouver is on the coast so there are many beaches in the city.
 They are busy in the summer but always gorgeous to visit anytime for water views.
-My favorites are English Bay Beach, Spanish Banks, Wreck Beach (a clothing optional beach), and Centennial Beach in Delta (in the suburbs but super family friendly).
+My favourites are English Bay Beach, Spanish Banks, Wreck Beach (a clothing optional beach), and Centennial Beach in Delta (in the suburbs but super family friendly).

-For more about Vancouver beaches, click here.
+For more about Vancouver beaches, click here

 English Bay Beach